adrenalinehit/adrenalinehit.github.io/about.md

 Keep 'em clean and they'll be published.

-Remember, human's a sensitive creatures.
+Remember, humans are sensitive creatures.
 Don't be a dick.